 The most common cause I see in our practice is stiffening of the muscles in your forearm, which can cause symptoms in your hand in 2 ways.

-The first thing is that the tight muscles swell up a little, which makes them more prominent, which causes compression in the carpal tunnel.
+The first thing is that the tight muscles swell up a little, which makes them more prominent, causing compression in the carpal tunnel.

 Your nerve is most vulnerable for this pressure causing your symptoms.

-The second thing is that the tight muscles themselves cause radiation in your hand.
+The second thing is that the tight muscles themselves can cause radiation in your hand.

 This phenomenon is called referred pain.